SamuelRdz9823/odin-recipes/README.md

 # odin-recipes
-Projects given by The Odin Project
+Project given by The Odin Project to learn basic HTML5 coding by creating a recipe book